CS-6381/FinalProject/DesignOfExperiments/Performance.md

 ...
 ```

+The message ID's need to be unique so it may be a good idea to use a unique ID prefix per publisher (or publisher thread).

 **Note:**: The reason we are using standard out is to prevent using file operations that could slow down the overall performance.

+The program should terminate once all messages are sent and all acknowledgements are received.

 Link to your program's usage here: